“What is the essence of life? To serve others and to do good.”

 - During the holiday season, host an Angel Tree at your business, club or church.

-For more information on our volunteer opportunities, please call Melissa Fernandez at 941-748-5110 or email Melissa.email@example.com.
+For more information on our volunteer opportunities or to complete an application, please call Melissa Fernandez at 941-748-5110 or email Melissa.email@example.com.

 For frequently asked questions, click here.